 $148 million innovation center opens

-Pictured here: A ribbon cutting by the Mayor of Detroit, Members of Congress, Department of Defense officials, ALMMII Board of Directors and other stakeholders.
+Pictured here: A ribbon cutting by the Mayor of Detroit, Members of Congress, Department of War officials, ALMMII Board of Directors and other stakeholders.

 “What you see here is not just about advancing technology, it’s about advancing people.”